meker12/commerce-channels.en/help/amazon-sales-channel/amazon-pre-setup-tasks.md

 ## 4. Make sure your Value Added Tax (VAT) is configured for your store(s)

 (Primarily used by UK sellers.)
-Amazon recommends signing up for the [Amazon VAT Calculation Service](https://services.amazon.co.uk/vat-calculation-service.html).
+Amazon recommends signing up for the [Amazon VAT Calculation Service](https://sell.amazon.co.uk/learn/vat-resources#vat-services-on-amazon){target="_blank"}.
 If you choose a different method, you are responsible for VAT compliance.

+>[!NOTE]
+>
-   **Note**: It may take 10-14 days for Amazon to verify and activate your VAT Calculation Service account.
+>It may take 10-14 days for Amazon to verify and activate your VAT Calculation Service account.

 ## 5. Increase the number of automatic catalog matches